NonaSuomy/nonasuomy.github.io/_posts/2017-07-07-huginn-facebook-post.md

 {% endraw %}
 ```

 **Note:** *Facebook says this is not secure because your AppID can now be seen by anyone that has access to the app, but if your the only one that has access deal with it however you see fit.
-They say you should use appID and appSecret*
+They say you should use appID and appSecret.*